Events / Webinars

 Before joining Chambers, Daniel received a first class degree in law from Durham University.
 He then took a first in the MCL at Cambridge University before completing an MPhil in Law at Oxford University, where his research focused on the proper purpose duty in company law.
 During this time, Daniel taught contract and company law at Oxford University.
 Daniel was also a research assistant to both Professor Ben McFarlane and the Business Law Research Group at Oxford, where he assisted with projects concerning trusts, equity, insolvency, banking, finance and company law.

 Alongside his practice, Daniel maintains an academic interest in law, continuing to teach company and Roman law at Oxford University.
-Daniel is also completing a part-time DPhil (doctorate) in Law at Oxford with a focus on the control of discretionary powers in company, insolvency and contract law.
+Daniel is also completing a part-time DPhil (doctorate) in Law at Oxford with a focus on the control of discretionary powers in commercial contract, company and insolvency law.
 These commitments do not affect Daniel’s availability.

 Commercial disputes